IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 [^11]: Tim Hammond & Adrienne Carmack (2017): *Long-term adverse outcomes from neonatal circumcision reported in a survey of 1,008 men: an overview of health and human rights implications*, The International Journal of Human Rights, DOI: 10.1080/13642987.2016.1260007↩

 [^12]: Robbins, Martin. *“Infant Male Circumcision Is Genital Mutilation.”* The Guardian, December 6, 2011↩

+[^13]:  *When mothers kill, but don’t go to jail* – Katie Kenny, Stuff.co.nz, November 24 2015↩